 New Zealand softball is famed for its prodigious pitching talent.

-The New Zealand women had a golden generation of pitchers in Cheryl Kemp, Debbie Mygind and Gina Weber from the early 1970s to 2000, when Weber competed at the Sydney Olympics.
-All three were on the 1982 world-championship-winning team in Taiwan where their coach Ed Dolejs ranked Mygind and Kemp as being among the top three pitchers in the world.
+The New Zealand women had a golden generation of pitchers in Cheryl Kemp, Debbie Mygind and Gina Weber from the early 1970s to 2000, when Weber played at the Sydney Olympics.
+All three were on the 1982 world-championship-winning team in Taiwan, where their coach Ed Dolejs ranked Mygind and Kemp as two of the top three pitchers in the world.

-Ross Smith and Brian Wareham were among the top-ranking male pitching pioneers.
-But the first real star was Hutt Valley hurler Bill Massey.
-In the 1960s he helped his Railways club to six national inter-club titles in eight seasons, as well as six consecutive inter-provincial crowns.
+Ross Smith and Brian Wareham were among the best male pitching pioneers.
+The first real star was Hutt Valley hurler Bill Massey.
+In the 1960s he threw his Railways club to six national inter-club titles in eight seasons, and Hutt Valley to six consecutive inter-provincial crowns.

-Kevin Herlihy, a tall Wellingtonian, dominated the New Zealand scene and was an outstanding international softballer.
+Kevin Herlihy, a tall Wellingtonian, dominated the New Zealand scene and was outstanding on the international stage.
 He played from the late 1960s, and in 1984 captained the first New Zealand men’s team to win a world championship outright.

 Dave Sorenson and his son Mark Sorenson both captained New Zealand to world championship gold medals.
 Dave was captain when New Zealand were co-winners at the 1976 Lower Hutt world championships.
-At the age of 16 his son Mark won the first of his four world championship gold medals, as a team member in 1984 at Midland, Michigan.
-Mark later captained the Black Sox to victory at Midland in 1996 and East London, South Africa in 2000.
-He was also a member of the world-championship-winning team at Christchurch in 2004, and coached the Black Sox team which won the world title in Canada in 2017..
+At the age of 16, his son Mark won the first of his four world championship gold medals in 1984 at Midland, Michigan.
+Mark captained the Black Sox to victory at Midland in 1996 and East London, South Africa in 2000.
+He was also a member of the world-championship-winning team at Christchurch in 2004, and coached the Black Sox team which won the world title in Canada in 2017.

-Few sports rely on any one individual as much as softball does on its pitcher.
-The New Zealand pitching production line once churned out champions every year, but by 2012 they were fewer and farther between.
-Pitcher development had become the New Zealand game’s greatest challenge as it sought to revive its glory years.
+Few team sports rely on any one individual as much as softball does on the pitcher.
+The New Zealand pitching production line once churned out champions every year, but in the 2010s they were fewer and farther between.
+Developing pitchers became the New Zealand game’s greatest challenge as it sought to revive its glory years.

 New Zealand softball has batted above its small-nation status on the world stage.
-Thirty-three New Zealand players, coaches, managers, administrators, umpires and scorers have been inducted into the International Softball Federation Hall of Fame since 1981.
-New Zealanders now play professionally in North America, Japan and Europe.
-However, in 2012 softball was starved of sponsorship and media profile.
+In 2012, 33 New Zealand players, coaches, managers, administrators, umpires and scorers had been inducted into the International Softball Federation Hall of Fame since 1981.
+New Zealanders play professionally in North America, Japan and Europe.
+However, local softball now has little sponsorship or media profile..

-Baseball is a sport that originated in the US, probably derived from the British sport of rounders.
+Baseball originated in the USA and is probably derived from the British sport of rounders.
 Baseball differs from softball by allowing overarm pitching of a smaller, harder ball.
-Games last nine innings rather than seven and are played on larger diamonds – 90 feet (27.4 metres) square, rather than 60.
+Games last nine innings rather than seven and are played on larger diamonds – 90 feet (27.4 metres) square, rather than 60 (18.3).
 Outfields extend up to 140 metres from the home plate.
 While softballers may use aluminium bats, elite baseballers must use wooden ones.

-In 2012 in New Zealand baseball was generally played by men and there was no national women’s team.
+In 2020 in New Zealand baseball is generally played by men and there is no national women’s team.

-The Christchurch Baseball Club of 1889 included a number of prominent citizens – all well-known local cricket players.
-William Pember Reeves, politician and journalist, was an enthusiastic player, as was Leonard Cuff, all-round athlete and later a foundation member of the International Olympic Committee.
+The Christchurch Baseball Club of 1889 included a number of prominent citizens – all well-known cricket players.
+Politician and journalist William Pember Reeves was an enthusiastic player, as was Leonard Cuff, an all-round athlete and later a foundation member of the International Olympic Committee.
 Canterbury representative cricketer and tennis champion Frederick Wilding, father of Wimbledon champion Anthony Wilding, was also active.
-(Meanwhile the Native Baseball Club of Wellington included among its members Hare Hongi, also known as Henry Stowell, a noted interpreter and writer on Māori traditional lore.)
+(Members of the Native Baseball Club of Wellington included Hare Hongi, also known as Henry Stowell, a noted interpreter and writer on Māori traditional lore.)

-An 1888 match against a black American team from the Hicks-Sawyer Minstrel Troupe spawned a Wellington Baseball League.
-The Wellington league ran for two summers and featured a Native Baseball Club of Waiwhetū Māori.
+An 1888 match against a black American team from the Hicks-Sawyer Minstrel Troupe spawned a Wellington Baseball League which ran for two summers and featured a Native Baseball Club of Waiwhetū Māori.

-In 1888 an exhibition match was played in Auckland between the Chicago White Stockings and the All America team, two professional teams on a world tour organised by US baseballer and entrepreneur Albert Spalding.
-No organised local competition emerged there, although North Shore played several games against Auckland.
+In 1888 an exhibition match was played in Auckland between the Chicago White Stockings and All America, two professional teams which were undertaking a world tour organised by US baseballer and entrepreneur Albert Spalding.
+No organised local competition emerged, although North Shore played several games against Auckland.

-Baseball became a winter sport for cricketers in Australia but similar efforts in New Zealand soon bogged down in mud and rain.
-In 1889 two baseball clubs were formed in Christchurch, with the aim of providing a winter sport for cricketers who did not want to play rugby.
-After initial enthusiasm, support waned as the winter weather interfered with play.
-Both clubs lapsed the following year.
+Baseball became a winter sport for cricketers in Australia, but similar efforts in New Zealand soon bogged down in mud and rain.
+In 1889 two baseball clubs were formed in Christchurch to provide a winter sport for cricketers who did not want to play rugby.
+After initial enthusiasm, support waned as bad weather prevented play.
+Both clubs lapsed in 1890.

 A Blenheim club flourished from 1889 until 1891.
 When baseball reached Whanganui in 1895 enthusiasts practised at the racecourse, assisted by newspaper articles about the game.
 As elsewhere, the fad soon died out.